 Cranberry Jam Recipe

 - 24 oz of fresh cranberries (approximately 6 cups whole, fresh berries)

 - 3 1/2 cups sugar

 Fill hot water bath canner and put on high heat.
 Wash and sterilize 1/2 pint jelly jars and screw tops.
-Place canning lids in small pan (you will need to cover them with very hot water when almost ready to use).
+Prepare canning lids according to manufacturers directions.
 While the canner of water is heating, prepare your ingredients.

-Use a jar lifter to remove hot jam from canner.
-Set on heavy cloth on counter to cool.
+Use a jar lifter to remove the hot jam from canner.
+Set on a heavy cloth on the counter to cool.
 Make sure lids seal.
 There will be a pinging sound for each lid that seals, and the lid will not move up and down when pressed.
-Makes approximately 6 half pint jars per batch.
+Makes approximately 6 half-pint jars per batch.